microsoft/terminal/doc/fuzzing.md

 To build the fuzzer locally, build the OpenConsole solution in the `Fuzzing` configuration.
 This should output an executable that runs the fuzzer on the provided test case.
 In the case of PR \#9604, the desired executable is located at `bin\x64\Fuzzing\OpenConsoleFuzzer.exe`.

-**NOTE**: If you get an error like `cannot open input file libsancov.lib and clang-rt.fuzzer-x86_64.lib`, install the "C++ AddressSanitizer" via the Visual Studio Installer.

 ### Resources
 - [LibFuzzer Docs](https://www.llvm.org/docs/LibFuzzer.html)
 - [#9604](https://github.com/microsoft/terminal/pull/9604)